LiveYourLeif/Image_processing_king_domino_mini_project/README.md

 # Instructions
 By changing the picture variable in both “main.py” and “templateMatching.py” to your desired game layout(jpg. file in the image), the program will calculate the final points.
+When main.py is running, it will first show the crownMatrix and the template matching.
+You need to press esc to let the program run the rest of the code.
+In the console you will see the final score.